-- 1. Facilitator will explain the first step to handling an irate customer is to keep cool.
-Don't get on the same level as the customer.
+- 1. Don't get on the same level as the customer.
 Don't take it personally.
 Remain calm.

-- 2. Explain that listening attentively is very important.
-Show the customer that you are a concerned employee of the company willing to personally help with their problem.
+- 2. Attentively shows the customer that you are a concerned employee of the company willing to personally help with their problem.
 Acknowledge that you understand what the problem is (by paraphrasing).
 Attentive listening involves 6 steps.

 - Eye contact

 - Responding to customer

 - Rephrase

 - Empathy

 - Don't express your anger

 - Refrain from interruption

-- 3. The facilitator will emphasize the importance of writing things down.
-It shows the customer that you are really concerned with their problem and want the facts right.
+- 3. Writing things down shows the customer that you are really concerned with their problem and want the facts right.
+The 4314C (Consumer Service Card) can be used to write customer information down.

-- 4. Facilitator will tell the participants that asking questions to clarify the problem is very important in solving the customer's problem.
+- 4. Asking questions to clarify the problem is very important in solving the customer's problem.
 You must try to obtain pertinent information by asking opened ended questions. (who, when, what and how?).